Module 1: Introduction to Java

 Java is considered an introductory object-oriented language.
 Its strong core foundation introduces students to decompose problems using this programming paradigm.
 Object-oriented programming makes code less cumbersome to read and use (and reuse).

-How hard is it to learn Java?
+How hard is it to learn Java online?

 Although there is some debate among programmers if Java is easy to learn, Java was conceived from its beginning as a small and simple language that required little training.
 Productivity was one of Java’s design main goals.
 Its fluent syntax makes it easy to learn and understand.